 Michelangelo’s Pieta: Famous non-butter sculpture.

 Which raises the question–in the wake of Lyon’s death, who is the pre-eminent butter sculptor of our time?
-Not an easy call, but here are a few of the front runners as state fair season draws near:
+Not an easy call, but here are a few of the front runners:

 Ted Williams?
 Walt Dropo?
 Pumpsie Green?

 Velma Jean Ritter, Keokuk, Iowa.
 Long obscured by Lyon’s imposing shadow, Velma Jean is ready to move out into the sunlight of the world of butter sculpture.
-Figuratively, of course; she has to stay in the walk-in cooler to do her best work.
+Figuratively, of course; she has to stay in the walk-in cooler to do her best work or else her medium melts.
 Ritter’s tour de force is a margarine-based version of Michelangelo’s David, complete with Ritz Cracker genital cover.

 “Hey–wrap a towel around yourself, fer Christ sake!”